Spora-Foundation/Spora/exec/src/scripts/README.md

 ### Building Custom Scripts

-1. Write script in C (using Tondi syscalls)
+1. Write script in C (using Spora syscalls)
 2. Compile to RISC-V binary
 3. Compute blake3 code hash
 4. Deploy as cell data in genesis or via transaction